Mexico Family Travel

 Mexico uses the peso for their currency.
 At the time of this writing, 20 pesos is roughly the equivalent of $1 USD.
 Many larger businesses will accept credit cards, but Mexico is still primarily a cash economy.

 Several banks allow foreigners to withdraw cash at their ATMs.
 Banorte and Santander will often have the best exchange rates.
-Keep this in mind as you're preparing your vacation budget
+Keep this in mind as you're preparing your vacation budget.

-Take a look at more Mexico travel budget tips here.
+Read more Mexico travel budget tips here.

 Visas and Entry/Exit Requirements